Join the debate

 Future Forest draft actions consultation 2018

 New Forest organisations with a remit for protecting the fragile landscape while enabling people to enjoy it sustainably are now working up proposals to ensure the Forest is fit to face the future.

-Now we’re asking for your views on how to put them into practice with a set of 25 draft actions.
+We asked for your views on how to put them into practice with a set of 25 draft actions.

 Call for views consultation 2017